hukaixuan2017/doc-user/content/calendar/new-appointment.rst

       Appointment notifications can be set in admin interface.
 Please contact your administrator.

 Ticket
-   Tickets and other objects can be linked to the appointment With this search field.
+   Tickets and other objects can be linked to the appointment with this search field.

    .. note::